tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 Linux: By default it is included when installing wireshark.
 Refer to the wireshark installation steps for your respective distro.

 ### Topics Covered:
+1. TCP/IP packet structure.
+An Overview/Introduction to Wireshark.
+2. Basic Packet Analysis in Wireshark.
+3. Advanced Packet Analysis in Wireshark.
+4. An Overview/Introduction to TShark.

 ### Overview: